-Donald L. Adolphson, “Environmental Stewardship and Economic Prosperity,” in Stewardship and the Creation: LDS Perspectives on the Environment, eds.
-George B. Handley, Terry B. Ball, and Steven L. Peck (Provo, UT: Religious Studies Center), 5–14.
+Donald L. Adolphson, “Environmental Stewardship and Economic Prosperity,” in Stewardship and the Creation: LDS Perspectives on the Environment, ed.
+George B. Handley, Terry B. Ball, and Steven L. Peck (Provo, UT: Religious Studies Center, Brigham Young University, 2006), 5–14.

 Environmental Stewardship and Economic Prosperity